baileySmith1/GoalTracker/README.md

 need to add:

--can check goals on dashboard that updates db
+- Can check goals on dashboard that updates db
--Make an error appear when user tries to make a duplicate account (specifically on commented lines in "PostMapping /loginattempt" and "PostMapping /register" )
+- Make an error appear when user tries to make a duplicate account (specifically on commented lines in "PostMapping /loginattempt" and "PostMapping /register" )

 - --Somewhat Optional-- prevent users making goals with duplicate names